roughdrafts-xyz/Linki/dev_notes.md

 https://c9x.me/archive/

 Could be a good repository format.
 Focuses on archiving, uses a similar format to the diffing I described for local.

+# Conversion to rust

+https://docs.rs/diffy/latest/diffy/ diff/patch tool written by someone who worked on git in the past